35 Examples of Personal Goals You Need to Set (Updated 2023)

 When we talk about personal goals, what comes to mind for you?
-Is it changing your eating habits or maybe incorporating more exercise into your daily routine?
-Whatever it is for you, I’m going to share 35 examples of personal goals you should implement today for a happier, healthier, and overall better life.
+Is it changing your eating habits or incorporating more exercise into your daily routine?
+Whatever it is for you, I will share 35 examples of personal goals you should implement today for a happier, healthier, and overall better life.

-I think one important thing to keep in mind is that personal growth is an ongoing thing.
+One important thing to keep in mind is that personal growth is ongoing.
 You never stop growing or learning.

 And as you grow and learn, good things happen.
 You’ll see!